zhaoying-LI/wifi_drive/README.md

 ## Note:

 * You can check if the driver is successfully loaded by running `lsmod`
-* After rebooting, the loaded diver might be deleted automically.
+* After rebooting, the loaded diver might be deleted automtically.
 You need to load it again by running <br> `sudo insmod 8192eu.ko`